ChrisMIX/CodeFoo6Application/README.md

 4(Back End). <br>
     a.
 This solution can be found in the keyboard.rb file <br>
     b.
-This solution can be found in the date_convert directory
+This solution can be found in the date_convert directory.
+The necessary calculations are found in date_convert/lib/date_convert/fix_date.rb